- Engineering:Jaime Olmedo

 Text description provided by the architects.
 Folds, cubes, and sheets of bricks combine in this office building by Mínimo Común, transforming constructive experimentation into a game.
 In the city of Mariano Roque Alonso, in the immediate proximity of Asuncion, Paraguay, Mínimo Común Arquitectura completed an office building in which play and gravity challenge are combined in thorough experimentation in the use of brick.

-The building is enveloped in surfaces that vary their design and work together to define the structural layout of the building and creating a play of shadows and lights on the facades.
+The building is enveloped in surfaces that vary their design and work together to define the structural layout of the building and create a play of shadows and lights on the facades.
 The building occupies a long lot that fits into a medium-density urban fabric, revealing a single facade to the street.

 The trees that existed before the project were maintained and incorporated into the new building, with the exception of the tree on the street front.
 The building, in fact, moves back from the boundary of the property, and welcomes the visitor through a first brick surface, a screen with a structure of vertical and horizontal elements, filled with inclined planes.